icarus-sim/icarus/README.md

 where:

  * `RESULTS_FILE` is the [pickle](http://docs.python.org/3/library/pickle.html) file in which results will be saved,
- * `PLOT_DIR` is the directory where graphs plotting the results will be saved.
+ * `PLOTS_DIR` is the directory where graphs plotting the results will be saved.
 If the folder does not exist, it will be created.
 This parameter is optional.
 If omitted, graphs will not be plotted.
 Results can be plotted at a later stage anyway.
  * `CONF_FILE` is the configuration file

 Example usage could be:

-    $ python icarus.py --output results.pickle --plots graphs config.py
+    $ python icarus.py --results results.pickle --plots graphs config.py

-By executing the steps illustrated above it is possible to run simulation using the topologies, cache policies, strategies and result collectors readily available on Icarus.
+By executing the steps illustrated above it is possible to run simulations using the topologies, cache policies, strategies and result collectors readily available on Icarus.
 Icarus makes it easy to implement new models to use in simulations.